Take these smart steps to prevent children from choking, but know what to do if it occurs.

 - Ask for help and call 911 as soon as possible.

-One day my fear came true and our son appeared to have difficulty breathing.
+One day my young son appeared to have difficulty breathing.
 Immediately my husband and I picked him up to deliver back blows.
 Out of his mouth came a leaf!
 That’s not a typo; unfortunately anything and everything can be a choking hazard depending on the size.
 Those seconds were some of the scariest I have ever experienced and I am thankful that we knew exactly what to do.
 Hopefully now you will, too.

-Vanderbilt’s Children’s After-Hours Clinics offer the convenience of a walk-in clinic with care provided by a board-certified pediatrician from Children’s Hospital.
-No appointment is necessary, but we recommend calling your pediatrician first.
-Learn more about services and find locations for Children’s Hospital After Hours Clinics.
+Vanderbilt’s Children’s After-Hours Clinics offer the convenience of a walk-in clinic with care provided by a board-certified pediatrician from Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+We recommend calling your pediatrician first.
+No appointment is necessary, but you can save your spot online ahead of your visit.